edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Logs/instructions.md

 8. Select **ConnectedToSystemTimestamp** and from the **Time Filter field name** dropdown box and select **Create index pattern**.

 9. Navigate to **Discover** on the left side of the page and search the `Connect` index.

+10. Because we are unable to easily generate large call volumes, a simulation script has been created to send dummy CTRs to Kinesis.
+To run this script, perform the following:
+- Log onto the WordPress EC2 instance
+- Navigate to the `module3` directory
+- Run `produce_connect.sh`

+11. Navigate back to kibana and ensure the records are showing.
+Ensure that the Time Range is set in the top righthand corner to pick up records for the past month.

 </details>